Clients with disability

 Reporting clients with disability in the Specialist Homelessness Services Collection (SHSC)

 Disability is a challenging concept to measure and there are numerous definitions.
-The SHSC disability questions are based on identifying whether the client has any difficulty and/or need for assistance with 3 core activities (self care, mobility and communication).
-These questions are asked of all SHS clients.
+The SHSC disability questions aim to establish whether a client has any difficulty and/or need for assistance with 3 core activities (self-care, mobility and communication).
+These questions are asked of all Specialist homelessness services (SHS) clients.

 Data for clients with disability who required assistance may not be comparable across age groups due to differences in the interpretation of the SHSC disability questions.
 This issue mainly relates to young children, and therefore any comparisons between age groups should be made with caution.